ZhangO999/WAV-file-editor-library/README.md

 A modern C++ implementation of an audio editing backend with support for WAV file I/O, segment-based audio manipulation, and advanced operations like advertisement detection and shared backing store.

 ## Overview

-This project is a C++ conversion of a C audio editing assignment.
-It provides a comprehensive audio editing library with the following features:
+The code base includes the following features:

 - **WAV File I/O**: Read and write standard 16-bit mono WAV files
 - **Segment-based Architecture**: Efficient audio manipulation using linked segments